-NOTE: DO NOT ATTEMPTTO ROUTE THE CHIMNEY CONNECTOR PIPETHROUGHTHETHROAT OF THE FIREPLACE.
-Directly connecting the stovepipe into the existing masonry chimney (figure 14 "Type A" Fireplace Conversion) of the fireplace is the ONLY approved method of installation.
-This is a complicated and involved process and to ensure safety should only by done by a qualified installer.
+NOTE: DO NOT ATTEMPTTO ROUTE THE CHIMNEY CONNECTOR PIPETHROUGH THE THROAT OF THE FIREPLACE.
+Directly connecting the stovepipe into the existing masonry chimney (figure 19 "Type A" Fireplace Conversion) of the fireplace is the ONLY approved method of installation.
+This is a complicated and involved process and to ensure safety should only be done by a qualified installer.